larsmaxfield/jsonschema-fill-default/README.md

 - Fills all missing defaults, including nested ones.

+- Uses the first applicable default if multiple defaults exist for a single property.

 - Works with the following keywords and any combination thereof (see [examples](#examples) for details):
   - `"properties"`
   - `"allOf"`